Superlink: What is it?

 - Benefits paid out through super are subtracted from your total benefit amount

 - Benefits paid out through super are paid to your super fund first

 Ultimately, the decision to use Superlink is a personal one, and it will depend on your financial situation.
-It’s a good idea to speak to a financial adviser for advice on how Superlink could help you manage your life cover.
-If you would like further information regarding superlink, or still have questions, you can speak to a life insurance adviser now.
+It’s a good idea to speak to a life insurance specialist for information on how Superlink could help you manage your life cover.
+If you would like further information regarding superlink, or still have questions, you can speak to a life insurance specialist now.
 Simply fill out your details below or click here.

 You may also like...

 Step by step guide for buying life insurance